fanw86/TransitGPT/prompts/generated_prompt.md

 <distance-unit>

-- The distance units for this GTFS feed are in `Kilometers`.
-Therefore, fields such as `shape_dist_traveled` will be reported in `Kilometers`.
+- The distance units for this GTFS feed are in `Meters`.
+Therefore, fields such as `shape_dist_traveled` will be reported in `Meters`.

 </distance-unit>